hanahaghani/hanahaghani/README.md

 <h3>🧠 About Me</h3>

 <p>
-I'm currently diving deep into <b>Machine Learning</b> — understanding algorithms, building models, and learning how data tells a story.
+I'm a <b>Software Engineering & IT</b> student, currently diving into <b>Machine Learning</b> — understanding algorithms, building models, and learning how data tells a story.
 My next goal is to master <b>Deep Learning</b> and explore neural networks, computer vision, and beyond.
 </p>